-- 1. Inventory the availability of feedstocks for SAF production - Quantify available feedstocks and estimate harvesting and recovery costs of fatty and lignocellulosic residues. - Identify potential feedstock crops that can feasibly be cultivated in the State. - Develop agro-ecological zoning to identify suitable land available for the most promising crops, considering possible restrictions in land use. - d.
+- d.
 Classify the areas for promoting feedstock production in terms of infrastructure and estimated production cost. - 2.
 Evaluate production pathways feasible for processing these feedstocks - a.
 Identify feasible production pathways for SAF considering the most competitive feedstocks, the maturity of available technology, the level of performance and the local availability of equipment, services, maintenance capabilities, and similar support. - b.
 Assess the final production cost for each pathway in a prefeasibility study of an agro-industrial plant, considering the actual and projected costs, performance, and define required investment. - c.
-Establish prospective best case production scenarios, estimating the timeline for implementing the feedstock production and processing schemes.

-3. Forecast demand for SAF

-- a.
-Study the local demand for CAF, including transportation logistics, prices and costs, operators, etc. - b.
+Establish prospective best case production scenarios, estimating the timeline for implementing the feedstock production and processing schemes. - 3.
+Forecast demand for SAF - a.
+Study the local demand for aviation fuel, including transportation logistics, prices and costs, operators, etc. - b.
 Conduct a preliminary evaluation of potential trade of SAF in neighbouring States and in the global market, for both current and prospective scenarios. - 4.
 Develop an integrated evaluation of potential SAF supply and demand - a.
 Define production scenarios and conduct a technical-economic evaluation of the most promising scenarios for production and use/trade of SAF, estimating total fuel production, feedstock demand, production capacity to deploy, investment, production cost, possible impact on GHG emissions, etc. - b.
-Study the need for supporting mechanisms to improve the economic competitiveness of SAF production, considering alternative scenarios of SAF and CAF costs, covering measures for stimulating production capacity, e.g. adjustments in the tax regime for aviation fuels.

-- 5. Consider the need for other supporting actions - a.
+Study the need for supporting mechanisms to improve the economic competitiveness of SAF production, considering alternative scenarios of conventional fuel and SAF costs, covering measures for stimulating production capacity, e.g. adjustments in the tax regime for aviation fuels. - 5.
+Consider the need for other supporting actions - a.
 Evaluate available human resources related to SAF production, use, evaluation, logistics and environmental aspects. - b.
 Implement a programme to foster research and development related to SAF. - c.
 Implement a communication programme to inform the public about the programme, its objectives and development.